Is It Time To Set Your Nail Polish, Remover And Nail Salon & Free?

 It was a nice departure from the dry and tortured feeling I was left with after traditional products (and don't even get me started on shellac!
 Yuck!).
 Some companies are now creating so-based removers.

+Now, it's time to set the nail salon free too!
 We've all done it, walked through the door of a nail salon only to have felt like we walked through a force field that brought us into an area where we felt like we needed a gas mask.
 This is because there are so many toxic chemicals floating around a typical nail salon chemicals.
+There are no "Clean Beauty" nail salons.

 I wonder what is in store for the nail salon workers and their health when I read articles about chemicals used in nail salons.
 I wish that I could say that many nail salons have ditched the usual toxic stuff in preference for healthier options (not just for us but also for their workers), but there isn't.